DHANU2002/DHANU2002/README.md

-- 👋 Hi, I’m @DHANU2002
+- 👋 Hi, I’m DHANUNJAY NAIDU
-- 👀 I’m interested in
+- 👀 I’m interested in CRICKET
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CODING
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...